How much does LANAP Gum Disease Treatment Cost?

 Plaque that is not removed will harden into tartar (mostly bacteria).
 This will lead to increased bleeding and a more advanced form of gum and jawbone disease known as periodontal disease.

 Bleeding gums can be a sign that you have or may develop bacterial gum disease.
 Ongoing gum bleeding may be due to plaque buildup on the teeth surface.
-It can also be a sign of a serious medical condition like low platelets count know as thrombocytopenia and Leukemia which is a cancer of the blood cells.
+It can also be a sign of a serious medical condition like low platelet count known as thrombocytopenia and Leukemia which is a cancer of the blood cells.

 Gingivitis is the first stage of gum disease.
 Plaque on your teeth and at the gum line that is not removed by brushing, flossing and professional cleaning can infect the gums and lead to the symptoms of gingivitis.
 When gingivitis occurs, your gums may become swollen, tender, and sometimes bleed during brushing.